dainslef/wow-database-translator/readme.md

 # WOW Database Translator
 It's an application to translate WOW locale database tables between `zhTW` and `zhCN` by OpenCC.
-It only supports table structure for Azerothcore currently.
+It supports table structures for Azerothcore and MaNGOS.

 ```
+WOW database translator
+It's an application to translate WOW locale database tables between zhTW and zhCN.

 Usage: wow-database-translator [OPTIONS]

 Options: